ildar-shaimordanov/my-scripts/shell/ssl/README.md

 details.
 Calling `curl` verbosely allows us to capture the full information about handshake and extract some details about the certificate.
 If something goes wrong we show it immediately.
-Also using the "-v" option we will be able to show the certificate details.
+Also using the `-v` option we will be able to show the certificate details.

 ## Calculate the certificate age using `awk` or pure shell